wftutorials/android-beginner-tutorial/README.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

 We made some adjustments to how things appear.
 You can ignore this for now.
+Its just layout structuring.
 In our `Button` element we have the the `android:onClick` attribute pointing to the
 `userClickedButton` function.
-In our `MainActivity.java` we see this function
+In our `MainActivity.java` we see this function shown below.

 ```java
    public void userClickedButton(View view) {